Foster Youth Rights Resources

 Sexual Orientation, Gender Identity, & Expression (SOGIE)

-- live in a home or STRTP based on your gender identity
+- live in a home or Short-Term Residential Therapeutic Program (STRTP) based on your gender identity

 - be called by your chosen name and gender pronouns